deveyNull/TenetsOfCyber/README.md

         1. Defenders have to be perfect 100% of the time, attacker only needs to get lucky once.
 Or have an 0day.
         1. If an attacker is good, they will get in to anywhere
             1. See "Mossad gonna mossad on you"
-        2. If an attacker is persistent, they will get in to most places eventually
+        2. If an attacker is lowercase "p" persistent, they will get in to most places eventually
-    2. Once attackers are on the network, they need to be correct 100% of the time, while defenders need to only get lucky once
+    2. Once attackers are on the network, they need to be correct 100% of the time to avoid detection, while defenders need to only get lucky once
         1. Set up your defenses so that you can get lucky early
         2. Set up your logging so that one alert allows full Incident response
             1. Set up alerting on high fidelity indicators so that one alert results in detection
-        3. In incident response the paradigm is flipped again.
+        3. In incident response the paradigm is flipped once again.
 Responders need to be perfect, attackers just need to survive.
     3. Anonymity of attacker
         1. See Attribution.
     4. 0day Detection